ubc-library-rc/intro-git/content/03_sharing.md

 - Ensure repository is set to "Public"
 - Click "Create repository"

-Choosing a license is an important part of openly sharing your creative work online.
+Though not mandatory, choosing a license is an important part of openly sharing your creative work online.
 For help selecting an appropriate license see <https://choosealicense.com/>.
 {: .info}

-## Linking your local repository to GitHub
+### Linking your local repository to GitHub

-After creating your "hello-world" repository GitHub will display the repository page with suggestions about how to link your new GitHub repository to the "hello-world" repository you created on your own computer with Git.
-Linking these repositories will synchronize them and allow youto share your project.
+After creating the "hello-world" repository GitHub will display the repository page.
+This includes information required to link your GitHub repository to the "hello-world" repository you created with Git on your own computer.

-To do this, we need the GitHub repository URL, which should look something like this (with "some-librarian" replaced with your username):
+We will need the GitHub repository URL, which will look something like this:

 ![The repository URL on GitHub](figures/repository-url.png)

-If the URL starts with "git@" rather than "https://", please click the "HTTPS" button to change it.
-We use HTTPS in this workshop because it does not require additional configuration.
-For information about setting up SSH access see this [GitHub tutorial](https://help.github.com/articles/generating-ssh-keys).
-{: .note}

-Notice that GitHub is actually helpful enough to provide instructions for us so we don't have to remember these commands:
+On the same page GitHub provides instructions to "push an existing repository from the command line."
+We will use these commands to synchronize our repositories:

 ![GitHub instructions](figures/github-instructions.png)

-You can therefore choose to copy these and paste them on the command line.
-Or you can choose to type them out to get them into your fingers.
-I will do that.
-So we start with the command to link our local repository to the GitHub repository:
+#### Step 1: link the repositories with "git remote add"
+Enter the command below, replacing <your_github_username> as appropriate.

 Input
 {: .label .label-green }
 ~~~
-$ git remote add origin https://github.com/some-librarian/hello-world.git
+$ git remote add origin https://github.com/<your_github_username>/hello-world.git
 ~~~

-where `some-librarian` should be replaced with your own username.

-> ## Why "origin"?
-> `origin` in the `git remote add` line is just a short name or alias we're giving to that big long repository URL.
-> It could be almost any string we want, but by convention in git, it is usually called `origin`, representing where
-> the repo originated.
-{: .callout}
+This links your local Git repository to a _remote_ one.
+The URL indicates the location of the remote repository, which is nicknamed _origin_ in this example.
+The nickname can be anything but Git convention is to refer to the remote repository as "origin".

-We can check that it is set up correctly with the command:
+We can confirm that it is set up correctly with this command:

 Input
 {: .label .label-green }